-On September 8, 2017, the Company and certain of its subsidiaries entered into an asset purchase agreement (the "Divestiture Agreement") with Natus Medical Incorporated ("Natus"), pursuant to which the Company agreed to divest its Camino Intracranial Pressure monitoring and the U.S. rights to the fixed pressure shunts businesses together with certain of the neurosurgery assets that will be acquired as part of the Codman Acquisition (the "Divestiture").
+On September 8, 2017, the Company and certain of its subsidiaries entered into an asset purchase agreement (the "Divestiture Agreement") with Natus Medical Incorporated ("Natus"), pursuant to which the Company agreed to divest its Camino Intracranial Pressure monitoring and the U.S. rights to the fixed pressure shunts businesses together with certain of the neurosurgery assets that were acquired as part of the Codman Acquisition (the "Divestiture").
 The Divestiture Agreement was entered in connection with the review of the Codman Acquisition by the Federal Trade Commission and the antitrust authority of Spain.
 The Divestiture was conditioned upon completion of the Codman Acquisition.

 On October 6, 2017, upon the terms and subject to the conditions set forth in the Divestiture Agreement (see Note 2 - Business Acquisitions and Divestiture), the Divestiture was completed and Natus paid an aggregate purchase price of \$46.4 million.
+Revenues related to the Divestiture included in the Company's financial results for the three and six month periods ended June 30, 2017 were 9.2 million and 17.3 million, respectively.